jvail/spl.js/README.md

 [Here is a list](doc/spatialite_functions.md) of supported SpatiaLite SQL functions and [a list](doc/extensions_functions.md) of available SQLite extension functions/modules.

-Comments, bug reports and suggestions are welcome! spl.js will remain beta at least until the release of SpatiaLite 5.1.0.

 ## Install

 ```bash